About my work

 Fernandez Velasco, P., Loev, S. Affective experience in the predictive mind: a review and new integrative account.
 Synthese (2020). https://doi.org/10.1007/s11229-020-02755-4

 Are you interested in emotions?
 Are you interested in a grand unifying theory of the mind?
 Or, perhaps, you’re interested in both?
 If so then you might find this article interesting.
-One of its contributions is a review of emotion theories in the predictive processing framework.
+One of its contributions is a review of emotion theories in the predictive processing framework, a candidate for a grand unifying theory of the mind.
 Another is the development of a new emotion theory in the predictive processing framework.